← Back to docs

 PendingWaiting for DNS record verification

-VerifiedAll records configured correctly
+VerifiedAll records required for the domain type are configured correctly

 PartialSome records verified, others pending